egberts/systemd-dhclient/README.md

 You can also safely run it in as a root-user with zero impact on your /etc directory and its content.
 If you do run as a root user, the files in build/ will have their correct file permissions and file ownerships too.

+## Your prerequisites

+After creating the build/ subdirectory and its content, you'll want to do a checklist before copying your custom-built files over as is.

+NOTE: You cannot have both systemd-networkd and NetworkManager systemd units enabled and/or running: pick only one, then disable the other.

+    systemctl is-active systemd-networkd NetworkManager

+output result should show:

+    active
+    inactive

+If systemd-networkd is active, you're good.

+##  Final Step

+Kill off all older DHCP client daemons.

+    killall -KILL dhclient
+    killall -KILL dhcpcd
+    killall -KILL udhcp
+    # older systemd DHCP client will go away ... in following steps

+Make your current systemd take in all those new files.

+    systemctl daemon-reload

+Activate the new systemd unit file, dhclient@ethX.service

+    systemctl enable dhclient@ethX.service
+    systemctl start dhclient@ethX.service

+And restart the network

+    systemctl restart networking.service

 ## Obtaining help